TheOdinProject/curriculum/foundations/html_css/flexbox/flexbox-growing-and-shrinking.md

 ### flex-auto

 `flex auto` is one of the short hands of flex.
-When flex auto is called it can be the inherits the values of `flex-grow: 1 flex-shrink: 1 and flex:basis: auto` or `flex 1 1 auto`
+When flex auto is called it can be the inherits the values of `flex-grow: 1 flex-shrink: 1 and flex:basis: auto` or `flex: 1 1 auto` using the flex shorthand.
+Note that `flex: auto` is not the default value when using the flex short hand.

 > #### Important note about flex-basis:
 >